aimfeld/ZendDiCompiler/README.md

 # DiWrapper

+Are you tired of writing tons of factory code (closures) for the ServiceManager in your Zend Framework 2 application?
+Are outdated factory methods causing bugs?
+This can all be avoided by using the DiWrapper module!

 DiWrapper is a Zend Framework 2 module that uses auto-generated factory code for dependency-injection.
 It saves you a lot of work, since there's no need anymore for writing [Zend\ServiceManager](http://framework.zend.com/manual/2.1/en/modules/zend.service-manager.intro.html)